 Acknowledgements

 This research was supported by the Basic Science Research Program (2013R1A1A2060930) and the Medical Research Center Program (2015R1A5A2009124) through the National Research Foundation of Korea (NRF), funded by the Ministry of Science, ICT, and Future Planning.
-This research is partly supported by a Start-up Operating Grant from The Hospital for Sick Children (H. K. Sung).
+This research is also supported by a Start-up Operating Grant from The Hospital for Sick Children (H. K. Sung).
 We would like to thank Laura Barwell and Sarah J. S. Kim for their excellent help in editing this manuscript and Dr. Andras Nagy for providing the G4 mESC line.

 References